vtjeng/vtjeng.github.io/about.md

 layout: page
 title: More About Me
 permalink: /about/
-description: Details about my work and some of my favourite experiences at school.
+description: Details about my work, and some of my favourite classes at school.
 ---

 ## Work